todduxer/odin-recipes/readme.md

-This is a project file for my Odin work wntitles opdin-recipes I have been able to set up a new repository, clone it to put it on my macine locally, and start coding it
+This is a project file for my Odin work with title odin-recipes I have been able to set up a new repository, clone it to put it on my macine locally, and start coding it